RuipingWang06/Career_Project_Portfolio_Ruiping/Buyer_Execution_Metric.md

 This solution **improved early-risk detection by 30–40%**, **reduced delays and excess spending**, **standardized workflows globally**, and strengthened **buyer accountability** through a Power App for logging un-execution reasons.

+# **Contribution**
+I serve as the Power BI developer in this report created the reports and figure out how to built a clickable KPI card myself and also create dax and design data modle

 # **Lesson Learned**

 This project taught me the importance of combining **strong governance**, **user-centric design**, and **cross-system integration**.
 I learned the value of building a **standardized Power BI workflow**—using **embedded data sources**, **data-limit parameters**, and **workspace pipelines**—to accelerate development, improve **version control**, and avoid errors across **DEV**, **STG**, and **PRD**.